samialperen/samialperen.github.io/_posts/2023-08-15-toronto-guide.md

 * [Carbonic Coffee](https://goo.gl/maps/vKdBfzXACn5pvwQW7): I like this coffee shop a lot since it gives me a little bit of Mediterranean vibes due to its decor.
 It has comfy corners.
 It is a good place to spend time by yourself Promixity to UofT definitely give it good student vibes.
 IT has delicious and refreshing summer drinks without alcohol.
 * [Moss Park Espresso](https://goo.gl/maps/dny8jXHP21yXpiYk8): Italian small local coffee shop sharing the same space with a plant shop.
 No laptop policy, so not the best place to study or read.
 They do not allow you to hangout there too long since it has a limited seating place, but great place to get nice coffee and meet your friend on your way to main event.
 Owner is a great guy.
 They also make yummy Gelato!
 Lastly, they have some Jazz nights and other community events.
 * [FIKA Cafe](https://maps.app.goo.gl/5vC7E3paVuE1NbjT7): This place is in Kensignton area.
 It has a nice patio and its interior design is also unique.
 Nice place to grab a coffee with friends, but not the best place to hang out by yourself.
+* [Sumach Espresso](https://maps.app.goo.gl/iyjZJrnmPxGE694s5): Local coffee shop in Corktown.
+I do not like their indoor seating much since they have only wood stools and chairs.
+However, their outdoor seating is decent.
+Give it a chance during warm weather.

 ## Bars/Restaurants